Fajar-RahmadJaya/KeyTik/README.md

 | 17      | **Multiple Files Opener**                   | Multiple files opener also comes with KeyTik download.
 It work with, if you click key or key combination, then it will open the files.
 You can change the files with your files or programs path to your preference.|

 ### Additional Feature
-Below is another KeyTik feature to increase user experience and give ultimate control over each profiles:
 | **No** | **Feature**                                         | **Description** |
 |--------|-----------------------------------------------------|-----------------|
 | 1      | **Manage Profiles** | Run, Exit, Delete, Store, Edit, Pin each profiles for better control over profiles.|